 Students will be introduced to the basics of becoming an automotive technician.
 The major areas of study include: safety, vehicle operation, lifting, vehicle safety inspections, fluid specifications (types and service recommendations), exhaust systems, air intake system, engine oil change, hybrid vehicle introduction, wheels, tires, keyless entry, traction control, OBDII scan tool DTC retrieval, heating and air conditioning. steering and suspension basics, lubrication, cooling, battery construction, charging system, and the starting system.
 The lab portion of the course will include proper lab safety and tool usage.
 Students will be introduced to A.S.E. exam-type questions.
-This course will be presented as a combination of classroom activities and accompanying lab activities.
+This course will be presented as a combination of classroom activities and accompanying lab activities that will be hands on, and possibly dirty.
 (20106A001) (Automotive Technician 1) (TEC002)